 Can I access my health records through the GMC?

 We don't usually hold people’s health records.
-But, if we need to look at them as part of our investigation into a complaint about a doctor, we can ask a health authority to send them to us.
+However, we may hold some health records if we need them to investigate a complaint about a doctor.
 If you ask to see your personal information, and we are holding some of your health records, we must get advice before giving you access.
 In practice it is usually more straightforward to ask your healthcare provider for access to your health records directly.

-Please note that if we're not holding your health records as part of our investigation process, we won't be able to access them on your behalf.
+Please note, if we're not holding your health records as part of our investigation process, we can't access them on your behalf.

 Can I get information about deceased people?

-The Data Protection Act only covers living individuals, so there are no subject access rights to information about people who have died.
-You can request any recorded information under the Freedom of Information Act.
-However, the Act is ‘applicant-blind’, so we must consider whether the information is suitable for release not only to you, but also to the general public.
-In most cases, it's likely that information requests about deceased people will be considered exempt under the Freedom of Information Act.
+Data protection legislation only covers living individuals, so there are no subject access rights to information about people who have died.
+You can request any recorded information held by a public authority under the Freedom of Information Act 2000 (FOIA).
+However, the FOIA is ‘applicant-blind’, so we must consider whether the information is suitable for release not only to you, but also to the general public.
+In most cases, it's likely that information requests about deceased people will be considered exempt under the FOIA.

-The Access to Health Records Act 1990 gives limited statutory rights of access to the health records of deceased people to certain categories of people.
-If you want to apply for access to a deceased person’s health record through this Act, you need to ask the relevant healthcare provider who will decide whether to disclose these to you.
+The Access to Health Records Act 1990 gives limited statutory rights of access to the health records of deceased people.
+If you want to apply for access to a deceased person’s health record under this Act, you need to ask the relevant healthcare provider who will decide whether to disclose these to you.
 We're not able to release records under this Act, even if we hold them.

-I want to know more about the Data Protection Act
+I want to know more about the GDPR and Data Protection Act

-You can find more details about the Data Protection Act at:
+You can find more details about the GDPR and Data Protection Act at: